sasaplus1-prototype/how-to-stubbing-with-bundler/README.md

-# rspack-and-webpack-differences
+# how-to-stubbing-with-bundler

-rspack and webpack differences
+how to stubbing with bundler

 ## License